 Jianshui Yunnan, China Travel Guide

-Jianshui offers peaceful outdoor activities perfect for enjoying the local scenery and historic sites unhurriedly.
+Jianshui offers peaceful outdoor activities perfect for enjoying the local vistas and historic sites unhurriedly.

-Rent an e-bike or bicycle to explore the Old Town's alleys, main streets, and the picturesque Twin Dragon Bridge (5-6 km west).
+Rent an e-bike or by bicycle to explore the Old Town's alleys, main streets, and the scenic Twin Dragon Bridge (5-6 km west).
 The flat terrain makes cycling accessible.
 Find bike tours

 The surrounding countryside features pleasant, gentle walking paths through fields and hamlets.
 These walks offer leisurely enjoyment of the rural scenery rather than strenuous hiking.
 Explore nature walks